 - The encoding of your source file must be UTF-8.
-Other encodings, such as EUC-JP or Shift-JIS, are not supported. - LuaTeX-ja is very slower than pTeX.
-Generally speaking, LuaJITTeX processes LuaTeX-ja about 30% faster than LuaTeX, but not always1. - (Outdated) note for MiKTEX users LuaTeX-ja requires that several CMap files2 must be found from LuaTeX.
-Strictly speaking, those CMaps are needed only in the first run of LuaTeX-ja after installing or updating.
-But it seems that MiKTeX does not satisfy this condition, so you will encounter an error like the following:
+Other encodings, such as EUC-JP or Shift-JIS, are not supported. - LuaTeX-ja is very slower than pTeX. - (Outdated) note for MiKTEX users LuaTEX-ja requires that several CMap files1 must be found from LuaTEX.
+Strictly speaking, those CMaps are needed only in the first run of LuaTEX-ja after installing or updating.
+But it seems that MiKTEX does not satisfy this condition, so you will encounter an error like the following: